KevinPitti/owasp-top10-exercises-KP/README.md

 - Explore how each vulnerability can be exploited to access sensitive data or compromise the application's security.

 <!-- hide -->
-### Before you start...

-> We need you!
-These exercises are built and maintained in collaboration with contributors like yourself.
-If you find any bugs or misspellings, please contribute and/or report them.
 <!-- endhide -->

 <onlyfor saas="true" withBanner="true">